monalisaburma/Feynn-Labs/README.md

 2. Run the app with `streamlit run streamlit_app.py`.
 3. Adjust sliders for each feature, click 'Predict,' and interpret the results.

-The app is deployed using Streamlit.
+- The app is deployed using Streamlit.

+## Access the Deployed Streamlit App

+- The Streamlit app for the Mental Health Prediction can be accessed [here](https://mentalhealth-prediction.streamlit.app/).

 Feel free to reach out for any clarifications or questions!